DontEatThemCookies/HQ9/README.md

 # David Costell's HQ9+

 ## WARNING: As of 10/25/2021, a CRITICAL BUG was found in the SHELL version of PythonHQ9+ and it has affected nearly every version.
-The old-versions folder will be appended, and the releases will be updated.
+The old-versions folder will be amended, and the releases will be updated.
 In the meantime, it is ADVISABLE to re-download your release once the versions with the emergency hotfix become available.
 Thank you.

 This repository contains my HQ9+ implementations.
 They are licensed under the MIT License.